ben-laufer/DMRichR/README.md

 BiocManager::install("ben-laufer/DMRichR")
 ```

 macOS users will have to install XQuartz [manually](https://www.xquartz.org) or through [Homebrew](https://brew.sh) using `brew install xquartz --cask`.
-Finally, while DMRichR works with R 4.0, the parallelization works best with R 3.6.
+Finally, while DMRichR works with R 4.0, which is required to use the ensembldb option, the parallelization works best with R 3.6.

 ## Website Table of Contents
 1. [DMR Approach and Interpretation](https://ben-laufer.github.io/DMRichR/articles/DMRichR.html#dmr-approach-and-interpretation)